gRNAde: Geometric Deep Learning for 3D RNA inverse design: Related Work

 \section{Related Work}

 We attempt to briefly summarise recent developments in RNA structure modelling and design, with an emphasis on deep learning-based approaches.

-\textbf{RNA inverse folding. } Most tools for RNA inverse folding focus on secondary structure without considering 3D geometry \citep{churkin2018design, runge2018learning} and approach the problem from the lens of energy optimisation \citep{ward2023fitness}.
-Rosetta fixed backbone re-design \citep{das2010atomic} is the only energy optimisation-based approach that accounts for 3D structure.
-Deep neural networks such as gRNAde can incorporate 3D structural constraints and are orders of magnitude faster than optimisation-based approaches; this is particularly attractive for high-throughput design pipelines as solving the inverse folding optimisation problem is NP hard \citep{bonnet2020designing}.
+\textbf{RNA inverse folding. } Most tools for RNA inverse folding focus on secondary structure without considering 3D geometry \citep{churkin2018design, runge2018learning, cole2024rnainvbench} and approach the problem from the lens of energy optimisation \citep{ward2023fitness}.
+Rosetta fixed backbone re-design \citep{das2010atomic, leman2020macromolecular} is the only energy optimisation-based approach that accounts for 3D structure.
+Rosetta aims to find the lowest energy RNA sequence for a given structure: (1) Given a starting point such as a target backbone and a random/heuristic starting sequence, Rosetta uses Markov Chain Monte Carlo methods to sample ‘moves’ which are random changes to the sequence (whether a base is an A, U, G, or C) or side chain rotamer (the orientation of the base).
+(2) Next, Rosetta updates the all-atom 3D structure of the RNA backbone and uses an all-atom energy function to accept or reject a move based on whether it stabilises the target backbone.
+This process is repeated until convergence with simulated annealing.

+Deep neural networks such as gRNAde can incorporate 3D structural constraints and produce designs in a single forward pass with GPU acceleration, which is orders of magnitude faster than optimisation-based approaches.
+This is particularly attractive for high-throughput design pipelines as solving the inverse folding optimisation problem is NP hard \citep{bonnet2020designing}.
+Independent of our work, \citet{tan2023hierarchical} also developed a contemporaneous deep learning-based 3D RNA inverse folding model.

 \textbf{RNA structure design. } Inverse folding models for protein design have often been coupled with backbone generation models which design structural backbones conditioned on various design constraints \citep{watson2023novo, ingraham2023illuminating, didi2023framework}.
 Current approaches for RNA backbone design use classical (non-learnt) algorithms for aligning 3D RNA motifs \citep{han2017single, yesselman2019computational}, which are small modular pieces of RNA that are believed to fold independently.
 Such algorithms may be restricted by the use of hand-crafted heuristics and we plan to explore data-driven generative models for RNA backbone design in future work.